-Motor dealers who are not authorised for general insurance cannot even discuss or comment on regulated insurance products and it is a criminal offence to conduct any business which is defined as "regulated" in the Regulated Activities Order, which was made under the Financial Services and Markets Act 2000.
+Motor dealers who are not authorised for general insurance cannot even discuss or comment on regulated insurance products and it is a criminal offence to conduct any business which is defined as "regulated".

 There is a cost to finance companies and motor dealerships to apply to become FCA authorised.